imBAOSS/Dappergram/notes/progress_log.md

 ### Day 3

 Majority of today's problems involved with getting AWS S3 to work properly.
 At one point, there was a bug where profile pictures weren't showing up correctly, but normal photos on the feed were.
-The bug was realizing that the links upon seeding had the same prefix for both profile pictures and photos, when they're actually different, so most of the links for profile photos ended up being broken.
+The bug was solved when I realized that the links upon seeding had the same prefix for both profile pictures and photos, when they're actually different, so most of the links for profile photos ended up being broken.

 ### Day 4